Learn how to generate excerpts with gatsby-transformer-remark and work

 With that, you should have fully functioning excerpts, whether text or HTML,

-queries in the component of your choice.
+available through graphql queries in the component of your choice.